clusterofstars-sg/TinyHackathon/ReadMe.md

 uv run submission.py submit PATH_TO_FILE [--submission-name NAME] --submit
 ```

+where `submission-name` is an optional human-readable name for the submission.

 By default, the submission script will submit to the test dataset which will not be scored.
 For a realsubmission, use the `--submit` flag.

 > Note: You are limited to one submission per day.